leonardocaliza/mcp-proxy/docs/CONFIGURATION.md

 - `toolFilter` (object): Selectively expose tools to the proxy:
   - `mode`: `allow` or `block`.
   - `list`: List of tool names.
-- `enabled` (bool): Enable or disable this server.
-Defaults to enabled if omitted.
+- `Disabled` (bool): Enable or disable this server.
+Disabled servers are skipped at startup.

 Notes: